Z3R0-sec/Z3R0-sec.github.io/_posts/2024-12-05-PythonBruteForce.md

 	for password in password_list:
 		password = password.strip("\n")
 ```
-Here, the password list is defined with open (passwords.txt is a sample and can be changed with any file).
-The passwords are stripped into a plain format that can be input during authentication with SSH, and defined as password.
+Here, the password list is defined (passwords.txt is a sample and can be changed with any file).
+The passwords are stripped into a plain format that can be input during authentication with SSH.

 ```python
     try:
           print("[{}] Attempting password: '{}'!".format(attempts, password))
 ```

 This section of the code will print the `attempt` number in between `[]`, indicating the number of passwords that have been attempted, and it will also display which `password` is being attempted.

 ```python